-When I found out that Hollywood was remaking the movie, I began a journey through each iteration of King’s novel, starting with the source material and moving on chronologically.
+When I discovered Hollywood was looking to reboot It, I knew I had to take a journey.
+I had to track down the book and watch the original mini-series first.
 For that reason, this episode may run a little bit longer than most.
 Let’s start with the book.
-In the next episode, I’ll discuss the two film projects that are based on the book.
+In the next episode, I’ll discuss the two film projects based on the book.

 I debated long and hard before I began reading the book.
-I even questioned whether or not I should openly on social media.
+I even questioned whether I should on social media.
 Should I read the book before seeing either of the movies?
 I had mixed suggestions from friends.
-In the end, I decided to go to Audible and download the audiobook, since I knew reading a physical copy would take me an eternity to finish.
+In the end, I decided to go to Audible and download the audio book.
+Reading a physical copy would take me an eternity to finish.
 44 hours and 57 minutes later – which was more like 3 weeks later – I had finished my first Stephen King novel.
 It was quite a ride.

-The story behind It, if you’re unfamiliar with anything more than Pennywise the dancing clown, is pretty straightforward from afar: children are being murdered in Derry, Maine, seven friends band together to find and defeat the evil plaguing their town.
-They are called back 27 years later to do it all again when more murders happen.
+Children are being murdered in Derry, ME.
+This leads seven friends to band together and defeat the evil plaguing their town.
+They return 27 years later to do it all again when more murders happen.

 Listening to a book that is a couple minutes shy of 45 hours long can take a toll.
 Especially when you don’t break it up with podcasts or other books.
 That said, It is a very interesting book that kept me coming back for more.
 I want to talk about what I liked and disliked about it and I’m going to do my best to be clear, assuming you’re new to the story.

 Meeting the Losers Club takes a little while with this writing scheme.
-Some stood out more than others, but all-in-all, Bill, Ben, Richie, Bev, Mike, Eddie, and Stan were all fairly likable.
-The main problem with them was that Eddie and Stan very well could have been written as one character.
-I think King knew this when he was writing their adult return since he (spoiler) killed off Stan in a suicide.
+Some characters stood out more than others, but all-in-all, they were likable.
+The main problem with them was that Eddie and Stan very well could be one character.
+I assume King knew this when he was writing their adult return since he (spoiler) killed off Stan in a suicide.
 As I’m sure you’re well aware, characters can make or break a story.
-In It, the characters hold the plotline steady well.
+In It, the characters hold the plot line well.

-In the marketing for the new film, as well as in the original two-part TV movie, Pennywise the Dancing Clown seems to be the main focus.
-In the book, however, that isn’t so much the case.
-Yes, every member of the Losers Club sees the terrifying clown eventually and he’s the primary villain, but he isn’t the only version of Derry’s evil incarnate.
+In the marketing for the new film, as well as in the original mini-series, Pennywise seems to be the main focus.
+In the book, though, that isn’t so much the case.
+Each member of the Losers Club sees the terrifying clown, and he is the primary villain.
+He isn’t the only version of Derry’s evil incarnate, though.
 Ben sees a mummy, Eddie sees a werewolf.
 Stan sees a giant bird.
-But I don’t want to get into comparisons quite yet.
+More on that in the next episode where I dissect the movies.

-The use of the “f” word for gays and the “n” word for black people in the book can be off-putting until you start to understand that in 1958, those were common words used.
-Yes, they were derogatory and I don’t condone the use of them, but it did give some realism to the era.
-Looking at it from a 2017 viewpoint, it could be considered vulgar and overused.
-That’s just a little heads-up if you’re interested in reading this yourself.
+There is strong language throughout the book.
+The derogatory terms for gay people and black people are prevalent.
+I don’t condone the use of them, but it did give some realism to the era.
+Looking at it from a 2017 viewpoint, it is vulgar and overused.
+That’s a little heads-up if you’re interested in reading this yourself.

 Also, by this point, you may have heard of “that scene” from the ending of the book.
-Originally I didn’t want to touch on it.
-After reading more articles on it, I’ve decided to simply pull a section from the fine folks at Den of Geek.
-I think they did an excellent job explaining what was and is the most questionable part of the entire book:
+When I started planning this episode I didn’t want to touch on it.
+After reading more articles on it, I’ve decided to pull a section from the fine folks at Den of Geek.
+They did an excellent job explaining what was and is the most questionable part of the entire book:

 “With It defeated, the kids find themselves lost in the sewers and possibly unable to escape.
 They need to bond together again after the monster’s savage attacks.
 So 11-year-old Beverly decides that each of the six boys must make love to her right there in the tunnel to form an emotional and physical connection that will remain unbroken.
 King writes this sequence with as much care, grace, and sensitivity as he can, but it’s still essentially group sex involving six barely pubescent boys and a girl.”

-Stephen King has gone on to give some explanation himself in regard to this scene:
+Stephen King has gone on to give some explanation himself about this scene: